-From the context menu you can trigger either unpublished or running Broadcast for a one-off run, or launch them.
+From the context menu, you can trigger either unpublished or running Broadcast for a one-off run, or launch them.
 You can also edit, rename, copy and delete Broadcasts from here.

 Editing a published Broadcast will set it to Unpublished and you’ll need to Launch it again.
-This is to prevent accidental changes being made to running Broadcasts.
+This is to prevent accidental changes from being made to running Broadcasts.

 The summary page also shows you if there’s a problem with your Broadcasts through Warnings or Errors.